aurimontem/phs/week_3/README.md

 `skeleton_document.pdf`.
 Let's open this file with a pdf viewer:
 + Mac OSX: run `open skeleton_document.pdf`. `open` in Mac will automatically map to the proper program for whatever file type you are opening
-+ Ubuntu: run `evince skeleton_document.pdf`, or some other pdf viewer (I use `mupdf skeleton_document`).
++ Ubuntu: run `evince skeleton_document.pdf`, or some other pdf viewer (e.g.
+  `mupdf`).
 If you want to make this feel more fluid, you can add the line `alias pdf='evince'` to your `.bashrc`, and then use the command `pdf skeleton_document.pdf`.
 + Windows: This is a little tricky.
 Windows Subsystem for Linux allows you to